The Key to Credible Impact Measurement?

 New technologies like machine learning can predict, audit, and resolve data quality risks, but human oversight is essential to prevent inequities.
 Let’s have a look at how, through continuous R&D, we have developed a great solution for our customers.

-Leonardo’s automated data quality audit: Using AI to Ensure Data Quality
+leonardo intelligence powers automated data quality audits: Using AI to Ensure Data Quality

-Our data science team under the lead of Alan Sicart has developed the first version of leonardos data quality audit.
+Our data science team under the lead of Alan Sicart has developed the first version of leonardos data quality audit, designed to maximize data quality while minimizing collection burdens.

 Conclusion